fandystar/ParkingLot-Node.js/README.md

 `ParkingLot()`: It is the main class which is used to initialize a parking lot.
 In each parking lot there is maximum number of slots and an array of slots that will be occupied by the car.
 It has following methods:

-- `createParkingLot(slotsCapacity)` : Creates a parking lot with given input.
+- `setSlotsCapacity(input)` : Creates a parking lot with given input.
 It throws an error `Minimum one slot is required to create parking slot`

-    - `Minimum one slot is required to create parking slot` : When parking lot is not initialized.
+    - `Minimum one slot is required to create parking slot` : When parking lot is not greater than or equal to one ( 1 slot )

 - `carPark(input)` : Allocates nearest slot from entry gate to the car.
 It can throw following errors: